nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 11.md

 No. Wow.
 Oh my gosh.
 Holy cow.
 Should've let him go.

 Do not try to hold down my fury.
 Wow.
 I'm trying to let this happen here.
 Just wanted to walk away.
-I wanted to give him a chance to hit Carson.
+I wanted to give him a chance to hit Karsten.

 Oh my gosh.
 Wow.
 Amazing.
 Oh.
 Oh, wow.